Lalor Secondary College is proud of its diverse community and the different cultures represented.

 At Years 7 – 10, EAL is a separate subject that gives intensive study in English and also complements other subjects studied.
 Students will increase their English language skills by developing listening and speaking skills, increasing reading skills to gain information and improving writing skills.
 Students will also gain understanding and confidence to be successful in all school activities.
 Students are assessed using the EAL Continuum which is a companion to VELS (Victorian Essential Learning Standards.)

 Lalor Secondary College offers EAL at VCE level providing separate classes at Year 11 and 12.
 Students read and view a range of texts and analyse their construction and interpretation.
 Students will develop confidence in creative writing, analytical essays and oral presentations.
-Students in Year 11 and 12 have access to ‘one on one’ assistance from an EAL assistant and volunteer support staff, across all their subjects from extra support staff.
+Students in Year 11 and 12 have access to ‘one on one’ assistance from EAL education support staff across all their subjects.

 Lalor Secondary College supports all EAL students and is continually developing programs to cater for student’s individual needs.